jakevo/guestCheck/README.md

 * [x] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)
 * [ ] Using locale-specific currency and currency thousands separators.
 * [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
+This way the user do not have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app functionality!
-* Better UI with the real guest check temple
+* Better UI with the real guest check template
 * All fields get updated constantly with any changes that user makes
 * Custom navigation bar

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here is a walkthrough of implemented user stories:

 <a href="http://imgur.com/t4kG9x4"><img src="http://i.imgur.com/t4kG9x4.gif" title="source: imgur.com" /></a>